 The school was opened in 1839 as a Church of England Controlled Primary School and moved to its present site in 1970.
-We enjoy spacious, purpose built accommodation, which includes a school hall, eight classrooms and a modern library.
+We enjoy spacious, purpose built accommodation, which includes a school hall, dining room, ICT suite and library.
 The school is situated in attractive grounds that include four playgrounds, a sports field and a four acre Nature Reserve.
 In January 2003 we were successful in our application to become a Voluntary Aided Church of England School.
 This allows the Governing Body more scope for leadership of the school.